Scholarstica-Okarike/Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?
 It is very simple to set up and use

 The playbook implements the following tasks:
 - Installed docker.io and python3-pip packages using Ansible apt module